Privacy Policy

 2. How We Use Your Information

-Your information is used for the following purposes:
+Your information is used for the following purposes:Primary Service Delivery

-- Conducting financial assessments and consultations
+- Providing free financial wellness consultations

 Business Operations

-- Improving our services and customer experience
+- Improving our services and client experience

 - Complying with legal and regulatory requirements